-

 Other documents relating to regulatory powers

-The Guide to Privacy Regulatory Action is one of a suite of documents that relate to the OAIC’s use of its regulatory powers:
+The Guide to privacy regulatory action is one of a suite of documents that relate to the OAIC’s use of its regulatory powers:

 - The Privacy regulatory action policy explains the OAIC’s approach to using its regulatory powers under the Privacy Act and other legislation, and communicating information publicly.
 This includes the considerations the OAIC will take into account in deciding when to take privacy regulatory action and what action to take.
 This document also explains the principles which will guide the OAIC when taking regulatory action, and the circumstances in which information about regulatory activity may be communicated publicly.
 The chapters in this guide should be read in conjunction with the policy.